 Dance or Ballet School

-If you have dance training and would like to take your career further, you may consider enrolling in a course of study in New York or London, where there are eligible institutions providing training in ballet and other dance forms.
+If you have dance training and would like to take your career further, you may consider studying in New York or London, where there are eligible institutions providing training in ballet and other dance forms.

 Individuals that want to pursue a creative career doing hair, makeup, skincare, or other beauty treatments may consider cosmetology.
 You can also use your 529 plan to purchase supplies that you need for hands-on training during your program.